Daksh2060/node-pool-linked-list/README.md

 - **Current Item:** An additional pointer allows users to keep track of a "current" item within the linked list, allowing for controllable iteration or addition/deletion from the list.

-- **Constant Time Operation:** Most operations of the linked list, such as adding a node to the front, end, or next to the current pointer are done in constant time
+- **Constant Time Operation:** Most operations of the linked list, such as adding a node to the front, end, or next to the current pointer are done in constant time.

 ## How does it work?